 For safety and security, all entrances to the Birth Center are locked and visitors are invited in with your permission only.
 Security cameras monitor the hallways.

 Support available during your stay, includes:

 As a Baby-Friendly Hospital, we are committed to helping you achieve your breastfeeding goals.
-More than 80% of our mothers begin breastfeeding, a rate that is well above the national standards.
+More than 80% of babies born at Wentworth-Douglass begin breastfeeding, a rate that is well above the national standards.

 This support begins from the moment your baby is born.
-Placing your baby skin-to-skin on your chest after he or she is born is shown to help establish successful breastfeeding and bonding as your baby transitions into the world.
-If skin-to-skin is not possible when the baby is born due to special medical needs, the practice is still beneficial when it becomes medically possible.
+Placing your baby skin-to-skin on your chest soon after birth is shown to help establish successful breastfeeding and bonding as your baby transitions into the world.
+If skin-to-skin is not possible when the baby is born due to special medical needs, the practice is still beneficial when it becomes possible.